 Tower Resources Ltd. ("the Company") is incorporated under the laws of British Columbia, Canada.
-The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol TWR.
+The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol TWR and on the OTCQB under the symbol TWRFF.
 The Company's head office and principal address is located at 912 - 1112 West Pender Street, Vancouver, BC, V6E 2S1.
 The Company's registered and records office is located at 39073 Kingfisher Road, Squamish, BC, V8B 0S9.